 The SQL statement must be a query, i.e. it must return results.
 If the SQL statement is not a query, an error will be raised.

 A prepared SQL statement is parsed by the DBMS, so that it could be executed more efficiently.
 It can also be parameterised, where the parameters represent values to be filled in when the statement is executed.
 The statement can be executed multiple times with different parameters.
 The types of the parameters is specified by ParamTemplate, which is a Prolog structure of arity M (where M is the number of parameters for the statement), or the nil atom if there are no parameters.
 See the general description of this library or the manual for a description of the template specification.

 The SQL query returns result in tuples of N elements each.
 Each tuple is mapped to a Prolog structure of arity N. ResultTemplate is a structure of arity N specifying the types of the return data for ECLiPSe.
+If N does not match the number of elements expected for the query, an error will be raised.
 See the general description of this library or the manual for a description of the template specification.

 The SQL query must be valid for the DBMS to execute.
 It can contain NULL characters, i.e. it can contain binary data.

 Note that some DBMS restricts which SQL statements can be prepared.
 If an SQL statement cannot be prepared, it can still be executed using session_sql/3.

 MySQL specific note: not all SQL statements can be prepared by MySQL.
 Refer to the MySQL manual for details.

 make_check_overdraft_limit(Session, Cursor) :- % note '?' in SQL in the syntax MySQL uses for placeholders.
 This may be % different in other DBMS SQL = "select count(id) from accounts where ID = ? \ and balance < overdraft", session_sql_prepare_query(Session,a(0),c(0),SQL,Cursor).